stivaugoin/bidou/README.md

 ### Deploy on Vercel

-_You need to setup your environment before_
+> **Warning**: You need to setup your environment before!

-Do not deploy `main` branch.
-Use latest version with tag instead.
+Do not deploy `main` branch directly.
+Use the latest version with a tag instead, see [Releases](https://github.com/stivaugoin/bidou/releases).

 ```
 vercel deploy --prod